Fortnightly statistics on personal insolvencies in Australia to help understand the economic impact of COVID-19.

 - been a director/secretary or held a management role in a company.

 The economic response to the coronavirus includes temporary changes to the bankruptcy law.
-We will expand our statistics in the coming month.
-This expansion will include temporary debt protection procedures.

 We will continue to review our statistics releases to bring you as up-to-date information as possible.
 We welcome your input.